-MUST BE COMPLETED BY PRECEPTOR:

-NP Preceptors complete a-f, MD Preceptors complete d-f

-a) Certification (specify type e.g. adult or family) b) (specify certifying body e.g. ANCC or AANP) c) (specify expiration date) d) Years of practice in the population focused or specialty area: e) Number of students precepted concurrently:

-f) State licensure #expiration date

-Please also upload a copy of your preceptor's CV or Resume in Exxat (REQUIRED)

-NP's - please make sure your certification & expiration dates for ANCC and/or AANP are on your CV/Resume.
+BE COMPLETED BY PRECEPTOR: ceptors complete a-f, MD Preceptors complete d-f a) Certification (specify type e.g. adult or family) b) (specify certifying body e.g. ANCC or AANP) c) (specify expiration date) d) Years of practice in the population focused or specialty area: e) Number of students precepted concurrently: f) State licensure #expiration date Please also upload a copy of your preceptor's CV or Resume in Exxat (REQUIRED) • ease make sure your certification & expiration dates for ANCC and/or AANP are on your me.
 This is a requirement of our accreditor, CCNE.
 Rev: 2024